Technology & Manufacturing Association

 Textbooks and Supplies

 Textbooks will be ordered and distributed by TMA.
-Companies will be billed textbook and supply costs separately.
+Textbooks are included in the cost of tuition.
 All students in the Apprentice Training program will be required to have a copy of the current Machinery’s Handbook and the TI-30Xa calculator provided in the first year of the program.
 Access to internet for the school year, is also required, whether it’s to complete an assignment, take a quiz, and/or attend class online LIVE.
-In addition, access to a computer (laptop or desktop) that meets the minimum requirements, as outlined by TMA.
+In addition, a laptop that meets the minimum requirements, as outlined by TMA is required.
 Obtaining this device must be completed prior to the beginning of the school year.

 Transcripts

-Upon written request from the apprentice, transcripts can be made available at no cost.
+Upon written request from the apprentice, transcripts can be made available at $10.
 Once your request has been received, allow up to 3 weeks to receive your copy.

 Food, Drug, and Alcohol Policy